© 2006, 2007, 2008, 2009, 2010, 2011, 2012 Casa Nova SRL

 It is a magical place.
 We first saw it on a grey, drizzly March day in 2003 and fell utterly and irretrievably in love with it.

 In this section you’ll find more information about the farm, its wildlife and wildflowers and the work we are doing to restore the farm to productivity (see links at top and foot of this page).
-However, for our biggest project to date, the Garden House, see the Rentals section and for many more photos, see the photo-album.
+Our agricultural projects have included planting a number of olive groves and a forest garden mixing wild and cultivated fruits, establishing a specialist iris nursery selling bare-root irises and creating a display garden hosting a collection of some 650 different varieties of bearded irises, as well as many other types of irises, classic roses and peonies.
+We (quite literally) plough the income from the two holiday rental properties on the estate back into the land.
+For full details on Casa dell’Ortolano (the Garden House) and Il Casale (the restored Farm House), see the Rentals section and for many more photos, see the photo-album.